 Heather graduated from Michigan State University with a BA in Clothing and Textile Design with an emphasis in Fashion Design.
 She then began an 11-year career as a Costumer with the Walt Disney Company.
 She was the Costumer for a variety of parades and stage shows in all four of the Walt Disney World Parks and many of their Resort Properties.
 Some of her shows included the Remember The Magic Parade, SpectroMagic, Around the World with Mickey and Minnie, The Jungle Book, and several US tours and conventions.
 She has been with the WMYB for 12 productions.

-A Grand Rapids native, Joanne spent the majority of her early ballet education with former Joffery artisits Charthel Arthur and Robert Estner.
+A Grand Rapids native, Jaglowski spent the majority of her early ballet education with former Joffrey artists Charthel Arthur and Robert Estner.
 Guest teachers and artists helped her fuel her determination, and various summer scholarship opportunities, including San Francisco Ballet School and Pacific Northwest Ballet School, helped launch her professional career with Cleveland San Jose Ballet.
-During these years, she performed at Chautacqua and on the Drew Carey Show.
-Ms. Jaglowski originated solos in The Dying Swan and Marilyn (both choreographed by Artistic Director Dennis Nahat.
-She was blessed to work with ballet greats such as John Clifford, Donald MacKayle, Fleming Flindt, and Rudy VanDanzig.
+During these years, she performed at Chautauqua and on the Drew Carey Show.
+Jaglowski originated solos in The Dying Swan and Marilyn (both choreographed by Artistic Director Dennis Nahat.
+She was honored to work with ballet greats such as John Clifford, Donald MacKayle, Fleming Flindt, and Rudy VanDanzig.